 Ingredients notes

-Sugar: I’ve opted for demerara sugar over white sugar to add depth, complexity and a certain mellowness to the final chai spice syrup produced by this recipe.
-Demerara adds divine undertones of toffee to the syrup, which seems to work well with the spices.
+Sugar: I prefer demerara sugar over white sugar for its ability to add depth, complexity and a lovely mellowness to the final chai spice syrup.
+Demerara imparts divine undertones of toffee to the syrup, which pairs well with the warming spices in this recipe.

-But this list is not exclusive.
-It’s there to be added to.
-I’ve got my own favourite blend that includes the following spices along with the base four:
+But this list is not exhaustive - it's a foundation to build on.
+My favourite blend includes the following spices along with the base four:

 - nutmeg